xcore/sc_xtcp/doc/slicekit_quickstart/quickstart.rst

       already in the edit perspective.
    #.
 Locate the ``'Simple HTTP Demo'`` item in the xSOFTip pane on the
-      bottom left of the window and drag it into the Project Explorer window in the xTimeComposer.
+      bottom left of the window and drag it into the Project Explorer window in the xTIMEcomposer.
 This will also cause the modules on which this application depends to be imported as well.
    #.
 Click on the app_simple_webserver item in the Explorer pane then
-      click on the build icon (hammer) in xTimeComposer.
+      click on the build icon (hammer) in xTIMEcomposer.
 Check the console window to verify that the application has built successfully.

-For help in using xTimeComposer, try the xTimeComposer tutorials, which you can find by selecting Help->Tutorials from the xTimeComposer menu.
+For help in using xTIMEcomposer, try the xTIMEcomposer tutorials, which you can find by selecting Help->Tutorials from the xTIMEcomposer menu.

-Note that the Developer Column in the xTimeComposer on the right hand side of your screen provides information on the xSOFTip components you are using.
+Note that the Developer Column in the xTIMEcomposer on the right hand side of your screen provides information on the xSOFTip components you are using.
 Select the ``module_xtcp`` component in the Project Explorer, and you will see its description together with API